How to Get an Antennas Trading License in Dubai

 Select your workspace option, whether a flexi-desk, serviced office, or warehouse unit, and sign the relevant lease agreement.

-Upon payment of fees and completion of documentation, your Antennas Trading Licence is issued.
+Upon payment of fees and completion of documentation, your Antennas Trading License is issued.
 The full process typically takes three to seven working days.

 Step 7: Apply for Visas and Open a Bank Account

-Once the licence is active, you can process residency visas for shareholders and employees, and open a corporate bank account with a UAE-registered bank.
+Once the license is active, you can process residency visas for shareholders and employees, and open a corporate bank account with a UAE-registered bank.

 Compliance and Regulatory Requirements